+Mississippi is attempting to reduce the incidence of TB by 4% annually.
 Persons diagnosed with TB are classified as either a TB case or a person with latent tuberculosis infection (LTBI).
-A TB case is someone with active TB disease; this person can be infectious and requires multidrug antibiotic therapy for at least six months.
-An LTBI patient is someone with TB infection, who is not infectious; this person needs preventive, single-drug antibiotic therapy over a nine to 12 month period to prevent progression to active TB.
+A TB case is someone with active TB disease; this person can be infectious and requires multi-drug antibiotic therapy for at least six months.
+A person with LTBI is someone with TB infection, who is not infectious; this person needs preventive antibiotic therapy over a three to nine month period to prevent progression to active TB.